 Chalk painting will be the easiest and most enjoyable painting you've ever done!

-- Clean your piece to remove dust and grime.
+- Clean your piece (furniture, lamp, picture frame, etc) to remove dust and grime.
 Soap and water with a damp rag will do just fine (If you're painting over laminate you'll have to lightly sand first with 150 or 220 grit sand paper, then clean it)

 - Distress (If you'd like)

 - Clear coat